deepgram/web-next/content/www/pages/why-deepgram.md

 ---
 title: Why Deepgram
+description: Years ago, speech-to-text was hailed as the big game-changer.
+It’s great for voice assistants with small sound bites, but for phone calls and meetings it’s slow, inaccurate, expensive, and takes way too long to integrate.
 ---
 Years ago, speech-to-text was hailed as the big game-changer.
 It’s great for voice assistants with small sound bites, but for phone calls and meetings it’s slow, inaccurate, expensive, and takes way too long to integrate.